TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Package Managment/readme.md

 ### Deployment of Chrome, Firefox and VLC with AutoPKG Example

 The [Mac - Install AutoPkg Apps](Mac&#32;-&#32;Install&#32;Homebrew&#32;Apps.md) command is included to provide admins with a one click example script to deploy Chrome, Firefox and VLC player.
+After the AutoPkg binary has been installed on a set of systems, deploy the [Mac - Install AutoPkg Apps](Mac&#32;-&#32;Install&#32;Homebrew&#32;Apps.md) command to the same set of systems running the command as a local admin.
+AutoPkg will download and install Chrome, Firefox and VLC.

 ### Updating AutoPkg Managed Applications

-Well-Maintained AutoPkg recipes point to the latest version of an application unless otherwise specified.
+Well-maintained AutoPkg recipes point to the latest version of an application unless otherwise specified.
 Running `autopkg install firefox.install` on a system with Firefox installed will compare versions the installed application and the downloaded application and evaluate whether or not an update is necessary.
 If the AutoPkg source application is greater than the installed version on a given system, AutoPkg will attempt to install over the existing version of an application.

 If a specific version of an Application is required, chances are that AutoPkg can download an install that package.
 Rich Trouton's Der Flounder blog posted a short  article on [AutoPkg's ability to package versioned apps](https://derflounder.wordpress.com/2013/11/10/using-autopkg-to-download-and-create-installers-for-firefox/).